sanskar-sudo/TriCare/README.md

-# Trident HealthCare
+# TriCare

-Tri-Data Record System (Prototype).
-TDRS is a blockchain based data/record storage system that lets you store your data on blockchain itself and not on a regular DB; this makes it less vulnerable to Ransomware attacks and guarantees data availability and security by applying the Blockchain protocols.
+TriCare is a blockchain based data/record storage system that lets you store your data on blockchain itself and not on a regular DB; this makes it less vulnerable to Ransomware attacks and guarantees data availability and security by applying the Blockchain protocols.

 To setup the project locally: